government loan

 • Active-duty service members, veterans, and National Guard/Reserve members

-• Surviving spouses of service members who died in the line of duty
+• Surviving spouses of service members lost in the line of duty

 • Buyers with no down payment savings